mattfergoda/semantic-image-search/README.md

 4. Activate the virtual environment: `source venv/bin/activate`
 5. Install the dependencies: `pip3 install -r requirements.txt`
 7. Create a local relational database for storing image urls, embeddings, and metadata.
 Update the value of `SQLALCHEMY_DATABASE_URI` in the `.env` file accordingly.
+8. Enable the pgvector extension in the database by connecting to it and running `CREATE EXTENSION vector;`

 ### Environment Variables
 These are the environment variables you will need to specify in a `.env` file: